ldn-softdev/jtc/User Guide.md

   * `a`: matches any JSON atomic value, i.e. strings, numerical, boolean, null, the lexeme value is ignored
   * `o`: matches any JSON object - `{...}`, the lexeme value is ignored
   * `i`: matches any JSON array (iterable/indexable) `[...]`, , the lexeme value is ignored
+  * `c`: matches either arrays or objects; the content within the encasement is ignored
   * `j`: matches specified JSON value, the lexeme must be a valid JSON, e.g.: `<[]>j` - finds an empty JSON array
   * `w`: matches any JSON value (wide range match): atomic values, objects, arrays; the lexeme value is ignored
   * `e`: matches end-nodes only: atomic values, `[]`, `{}`, the lexeme value is ignored
+  * `v`: not a search, it's a directive: instructs to treat a label/index as a value

 \- as you can see, capitalizing either of suffixes `r`, `l`, `d` promotes the respective search to the RE search